zenithtech/wordpress-gravity-forms-buttons/README.md

 ## Examples:

 `window.gravityFormProxies(true, true, true);`

+Turns all dropdowns, radio, and checkboxes into horizontal buttons.

+`window.gravityFormProxies(true);`

-Turn all dropdowns in to horizontal buttons.
+Turn only dropdowns in to horizontal buttons.

 `window.gravityFormProxies(false, true, false);`